An improved central limit theorem for the empirical sliced Wasserstein distance: Proofs of Section

-Given $p> 1$, the function $h_p(x)=|x|^p$ is differentiable, and its derivative is given by $h_p'(x)= p\ \sg(x)|x|^{p-1}$.
-The following result helps us bound the expected values of integrals involving the difference between the values of $h'_p$ at the empirical quantile function difference and the population value of this difference.
-The following lemma is presented for general $p>1$, although improved assumptions could be given for the simpler case $p=2$.
-However, the proof of Theorem \ref{teor:bias_improved_csorgo_sliced} for $p=2$ relies on a different technique that does not require the use of this lemma.
-Therefore, for simplicity, we do not pursue this direction further.\\
+Given $p> 1$, the function $h_p(x)=|x|^p$ is differentiable, with derivative $h_p'(x)= p\ \sg(x)|x|^{p-1}$.
+The following lemma bounds the expected values of integrals involving the difference between $h'_p$ evaluated at the empirical quantile function difference and its population counterpart.
+Although formulated for general $p>1$, improved assumptions could be given for the simpler case $p=2$.
+Since the proof of Theorem \ref{teor:bias_improved_csorgo_sliced} for $p=2$ does not rely on this lemma, we do not pursue this direction further. \begin{lemma} Let $p>1$, $\beta\geq 1$ and $P,Q\in\mathcal P_{\beta(p-1)}(\mathbb R)$, with distribution functions $F$ and $G$, respectively.
+Then